 Practice Positive Thinking.
 See the good in every situation.

-Take actions in the direction of the things you truly want in your life.
+Take action in the direction of the things you truly want in your life.

 Body Health Goals